pydio/cells/tools/docker/compose/lets-encrypt/README.md

 ## Overview

-This sample configuration has following caracteristics:
+This sample configuration has the following characteristics:

 - Cells running on https://${PUBLIC_FQDN}
 - The internal web server is directly connected to the internet (no reverse proxy)